input-output-hk/PHA-react-FE-template/README.md

 # Front-End Starter Template

-This repository is a front-end starter template using MUI, React, Vite, and TypeScript.
+This repository is a front-end starter template using [React](https://react.dev/), [Vite](https://vite.dev/), [MUI](https://mui.com/material-ui/?srsltid=AfmBOor8atqstNDKO2OzksylVmtqlECvFemwfAsohhkekSWlAHXt_56b), and [TypeScript](https://www.typescriptlang.org/).
 It is designed to help you quickly set up a new project with the best practices and configurations already in place.

 ## Getting Started